lrmreyes/project0/README.md

 Through this website, I plan on documenting my progress during this course.

-Changes in design are likely in the future :))
+Currently outdated as projects are not linked to the pages.